byllyfish/precis_i18n/README.rst

 Alternatively, you can use the Python ``str.encode`` API.
 Import the ``precis_i18n.codec`` module to register the PRECIS codec names.
-Now you can use the ``str.encode`` method with any unicode string.
+Now you can use the ``str.encode`` method with any Unicode string.
 The result will be a UTF-8 encoded byte string or a ``UnicodeEncodeError`` if the string is disallowed.